capstone-engine/capstone/docs/cs_v6_release_guide.md

  8  8f a2 00 00  andeq    r10, r0, pc, lsl #5
 10  34 21 34 56  shasxpl  r2, r4, r4
 ```

+### Known bugs in the Alpha

+**Arch64**

+- Access information for `fcvtn` instructions with two vector registers are wrong.

+- Some operands have incorrect access attributes set.
+If the same register is used twice in the instruction,
+once for reading and once for writing, those registers are required by the ISA to be the same,
+the details for this register will always be `access = CS_AC_READ_WRITE`.
+There is no distinction for `READ` and `WRITE`.

+- Single memory operand _components_ (base register, offset) have no unique access information.
+Access information from memory operands should always refer to the memory.
+Not the register or immediate components.
+Meaning, if a memory operand has the `CS_AC_READ` attribute set, it means the memory is read.
+Not all of it's components.

+Please note though, `writeback` registers are correctly added to the `regs_write` list if `cs_reg_access` is called.

+These issues will be addressed in the next releases.
+For a more detailed descriptions see: https://github.com/capstone-engine/capstone/issues/2472#issuecomment-2335226281 (starting at "eor and the others").